My Period is 27 Days Late, What is Going On With Me?

 Uterine cancer

-Worried about abnormal bleeding?
+Are you worried about abnormal bleeding?
 Talk to one of our doctors now.

 Cervical cancer

-Signs and symptoms of cervical cancer include:
+Signs and symptoms of cervical cancer

-• bleeding between periods
+- Bleeding between periods

-• Heavier and longer menstrual periods
+- Heavier and more extended menstrual periods

-• bleeding after intercourse, pelvic exams, douching or menopause
+- Bleeding after intercourse, pelvic exams, douching, or menopause

-• increased vaginal discharge
+- Increased vaginal discharge

-Risk factors for cervical cancer include:
+Risk factors for cervical cancer

 Recently on our free doctor chat, we had a question asked about a late period . . .